-Different tolerances δ are proposed for the various regions in a photon beam as shown in Fig. A.4.1.1:
+Different tolerances δ are proposed for the various regions in a photon beam as shown in figure A.4.1.1:

-- a. δ_1 : for points on the central beam axis1 around and beyond the depth of d{max}: the high dose and small dose gradient region. - b. δ_2 : for points in the build-up region on the beam axis, in the penumbra, and in regions close to interfaces of inhomogeneities: the high dose and large dose gradient regions.
+- a. δ_1 : for points on the central beam axis around and beyond the depth of d{max} : the high dose and small dose gradient region.
+The central beam axis corresponds with the collimator rotation axis; in case of an asymmetrically collimated field the central beam axis corresponds with the ray line through the centre of the irradiated field. - b. δ_2 : for points in the build-up region on the beam axis, in the penumbra, and in regions close to interfaces of inhomogeneities: the high dose and large dose gradient regions.
 This tolerance criterion may be applied in the region between the phantom surface and the depth of the 90% isodose line or isodose surface, as well as in the penumbra region.

 As an alternative, the shift of isodose lines (in mm) may be used.
 The dose gradient in these regions is generally larger than 3% per mm.

-- c. δ_3 : for points beyond d{max} within the beam but off the central beam axis: this region is also a high dose and small dose gradient region. - d. δ4: for points outside the geometrical beam edges, or below shielding blocks, generally beyond d{max}: this region is a low dose and small dose gradient region, for instance below 7% of the central ray normalization dose. - e. δ{RW50} : for deviations in the radiological width, defined as the width of a profile measured at the 50% points (NCS 1996 [48]). - f. δ{50-90} : for deviations in the distance between the 50% and the 90% point (relative to the value on the beam axis) on the beam profile, the "beam fringe".
+- c. δ_3 : for points beyond d{max} within the beam but off the central beam axis: this region is also a high dose and small dose gradient region. - d. δ_4 : for points outside the geometrical beam edges, or below shielding blocks, generally beyond d{max}: this region is a low dose and small dose gradient region, for instance below 7% of the central ray normalization dose. - e. δ{RW50} : for deviations in the radiological width, defined as the width of a profile measured at the 50% points (NCS 1996 [48]). - f. δ{50-90} : for deviations in the distance between the 50% and the 90% point (relative to the value on the beam axis) on the beam profile, the "beam fringe".